George0Simion/Game2D/README.md

 - **Multi-threaded Performance**: Enjoy smooth gameplay as the game leverages multi-threading for dungeon generation, lighting calculations, AI behaviors, and more.

 - **Intuitive HUD**: Keep track of your health, stamina, and ability cooldowns with a sleek, unobtrusive HUD.

+- **Scaling Health Rewards**: Defeat enemies to recover health, with the amount restored scaling dynamically based on your level.

 ---